davidystephenson/context-creator/README.md

 ## Solution

 Context creator minimizes this boilerplate.
 The `contextCreator` function defines the context, the provider, and consuming hooks for you.
 For TypeScript developers, it also infers the type of the context value and the provider's props.

-You define a hook named `useValue`.
-The hook should take a single argument to receive the props passed to the created provider.
-`contextCreator` will infer the type of the created Provider's props from this argument.
-`useValue`'s return value will be the passed to the internal context provider as it's `value` prop that can be consumed by any child component.
-`contextCreator` will infer the type of the created context's value from this return value.
-`contextCreator` also creates a hook that returns the provided context value or throw an error if called outside of a provider.

-To create the provider and hooks, call `contextCreator` and pass a single object with two properties: `name` and `useValue`.
+`contextCreator` returns an object with a `.Provider` component and a `.use` hook to consume the context.
+To create the provider and hooks, call `contextCreator` and pass a single object with two parameters:

-* `name` should be a string is used to identify the context in error messages.
+* `name`, a string is used to identify the context in error messages.
-* `useValue` should be a hook that will be called inside the provider.
+* `useValue`, a hook that will be called inside the provider.

-The provider's props will be passed to `useValue`, and whatever `useValue` returns will be provided to the context.
+The `useValue` hook should take a single argument to receive the props passed to the created provider.
+The provider's props will be passed to `useValue`. `contextCreator` will infer the type of the created Provider's props from `useValue`'s argument.

-`contextCreator` will return an object of type `ContextCreation`.
-The object includes properties for the provider and hooks to consume the context.
-`ContextCreation` is a generic type that can be imported from the `context-creator` package.
-The functions `contextCreator` returns can be immediately destructured, aliased, and exported in a single statement.
+`useValue`'s return value can be consumed by any child of the provider. `contextCreator` will infer the type of the created context's value from `useValue`'s return.

 ### With Context Creator